aFe Momentum GT CAI Pro 5R Filter Cleaning & Maintenance

 aFe Power Momentum GT Installation

-The filter housing and main plastic tube end overlap each other and are tightened down by two T-bolt clamps.
+The filter housing and main plastic tube end overlap each other and are secured in place by two T-bolt clamps.
 Loosen the bolts with the 12mm socket and driver.

-While loosening one of the left (the larger clamp) aids in this process, the clamp on the right (the smaller clamp) will need to be loosened enough until it can be repositioned and left hanging on the plastic tube for easy re-installation.
+While loosening one of the left clamps (the larger clamp) aids in this process, the clamp on the right (the smaller clamp) will need to be loosened enough so that it can be repositioned and left hanging on the plastic tube for easy reinstallation.

-In addition to these clamps, the MAF Sensor should be disconnected, and if more mobility is needed to make room for the removal of the air filter, disconnect the hose off of the brass fitting directly right of the sensor.
+In addition to these clamps, the MAF Sensor should be disconnected.
+If more mobility is needed to make room for the removal of the air filter, disconnect the hose from the brass fitting directly to the right of the sensor.

 aFe Power Momentum GT Filter

-Pull aside the whole plastic tube and pull the air filter out for inspection.
+Pull the entire plastic tube aside and remove the air filter for inspection.

 aFe Power Momentum GT Filter Cleaning Products

-Remove any larger pieces of debris such as leaves and spray the Power Cleaner agent on the outside of the filter to fully saturate, but not drench it.
+Remove any larger pieces of debris, such as leaves, and spray the Power Cleaner agent on the outside of the filter to thoroughly saturate it, but not drench it.
 After allowing the cleaner to sit for roughly 10 minutes, it will have broken down dirt and other particles without damaging the filter media itself.

-The instructions then state to use a steady flow of water (e.g. soaker mode instead of jet mode on your hose) and rinse out the cleaner that was applied from the inside out, so as to not damage the media by pushing the now smaller particles from the outside in.
+The instructions then state to use a steady flow of water (e.g., soaker mode instead of jet mode on your hose) and rinse out the cleaner from the inside out, so as not to damage the media by pushing the now smaller particles from the outside in.
 Run water through it until it runs clear.

 aFe Power Momentum GT Filter Rinse

-aFe recommends letting the filter sit and air dry (can be in sunlight) instead of using other heating methods to speed up the drying process.
-This time takes around 45 minutes depending on the ambient temperature.
+aFe recommends letting the filter sit and air dry (in sunlight is acceptable) instead of using other heating methods to speed up the drying process.
+This time takes around 45 minutes, depending on the ambient temperature.

 aFe Power Momentum GT Filter Oil Application